‘General Hospital’ Spoilers: Nelle Saves Avery, Sonny Kisses A Stranger, Alex Pretends To Be Anna

 Sonny finds comfort in a new woman.

 Sonny (Maurice Bernard) and Carly’s divorce is getting ugly.
-The two cannot get along and Carly (Laura West) seems to be doing everything that she can to upset Sonny on purpose, including pretending to be good friends with Ava.
+The two cannot get along, and Carly (Laura West) seems to be doing everything that she can to upset Sonny on purpose, including pretending to be good friends with Ava.

 General Hospital fans know that Sonny suspects Ava (Maura West) of having something to do with his son’s death.